Every 98 seconds a person in the U.S. is sexually assaulted.

 Trends in Sexual Harassment

-Understanding the trends behind sexual harassment when the victim’s defense mechanisms may be hindered by alcohol or drug intoxication also means identifying where and how these assaults take place.
+Understanding the trends behind sexual harassment when the victim’s defense mechanisms may be hindered by alcohol or drug intoxication also means identifying where and how these assaults occur.

 Research on sexual violence suggests men who commit these crimes typically start while they’re young (in high school or college) and generally assault someone they know before attacking someone they don’t.
 In some instances, these men will deny rape allegations while acknowledging having participated in nonconsensual sex.

-After having experienced sexual harassment, women often relay changes in their behavior and confidence and that the encounter typically leaves them with feelings of stress, anxiety, and even depression.
-In spite of these traumatic consequences, the reality is sexual harassment may be far more common towards women identified by sexual predators as less likely to defend themselves than you might expect.
+After having experienced sexual harassment, women often relay changes in their behavior and confidence, and that the encounter typically leaves them with feelings of stress, anxiety, and even depression.
+Despite these traumatic consequences, the reality is sexual harassment may be far more common towards women identified by sexual predators as less likely to defend themselves than you might expect.

 Deciphering The Silence